-If you're trying to decide which sander is better for your needs, it's important to compare orbital sanders vs palm sanders.
-Both types of sanders have their own unique advantages and disadvantages that should be considered before making a purchase.
+If you’re trying to decide which sander is better for your needs, it’s important to compare orbital sanders vs palm sanders.
+Both types of sanders have their unique advantages and disadvantages that should be considered before making a purchase.

 Though both of the sander has their own unique benefits, choosing the right one for your needs depends on a variety of factors.
-In this article, we'll break down the key differences between orbital and palm sanders to help you make an informed decision.

 An orbital sander is a handheld power tool that uses a circular motion to sand down wood and other materials.
 It's commonly used for tasks like smoothing out rough edges on woodworking projects, removing paint or varnish from furniture, and sanding down surfaces before painting or staining.